matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * The user's previous membership was `invite` or `join`, or
 * The `m.room.member` event with a `membership` of `join` has a valid signature from a homeserver whose users have the power to issue invites.
+This implies
+  that:

+    * A join event issued via `/make_join` & `/send_join` is signed by the not just the requesting server, but also the resident server.
+(This seems like an improvement regardless since the resident server is accepting the event on behalf of the joining server and ideally this should be verifiable after the fact, even for current room versions.)
+    * The auth chain of the join event needs to include an event which proves the homeserver can be issuing the join.
+This can be done by including the `m.room.power_levels` event and an `m.room.member` event with `membership` equal to `join` for a member who could issue invites from that server.

 As normal, the above check is also performed against the current room state during [soft-failure](https://matrix.org/docs/spec/server_server/r0.1.4#soft-failure),